ichesnokov/is-js-perl/slides/is_javascript_perl.md

 ## Some of these changes look very familiar...
 ## ...for a Perl developer ;) <!-- .element: class="fragment" data-fragment-index="1" -->

+Note:
+or maybe for developers in other scripting languages as well.
 ---

 ## Let's have an overview.

 Note:
 And prove that people who say that no other languages borrow from Perl are liars!
+I'll show you examples in Javascript, tell how JS guys call that and show the appropriate examples in Perl.
+Let's start.
 ---

 ### Constants